Upon Arrival

 Child abuse or neglect

 Child abuse is a very serious crime in the U.S. Child abuse is defined as any act or failure to act (neglect) on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation or any act which presents an imminent risk of serious harm.
-In the U.S., the following people are required by law to report suspected child abuse: Doctors, nurses, dentists, mental health professionals, social workers, teachers, day care workers, and law enforcement personnel.
+In the U.S., the following people are required by law to report suspected child abuse: doctors, nurses, dentists, mental health professionals, social workers, teachers, day care workers, and law enforcement personnel.

 Family resources